|Understanding the Watchfolder Architecture|

 As of Point-to-Point Client version 3.7.1, Aspera Watches and Watchfolders are managed by the Aspera Watch Service Manager (asperarund), which allows easy management of the asperawatchfolderd and asperawatchd services.
 Most importantly, asperarund allows admins to start services under different users without having to switch between the different contexts.

-If you upgraded from Point-to-Point Client version 3.6.1, and you had the asperawatchd and asperawatchfolderd services enabled and configured, you must manually migrate any services that are run by a user other than root.
+If you upgraded from Point-to-Point Client version 3.6.1, and you had the asperawatchd and asperawatchfolderd services enabled and configured, you must manually migrate any services that are run by a user other than svcAspera.
 For more information, see Migrating Watch Services on Upgrade.

 For more information on asperarund, see The Aspera Watch Services Manager (asperarund).

 The Aspera Watch Service (asperawatchd) is a file system change detection and snapshot service that is optimized for speed, scale, and distributed sources.
 Changes in source file systems (new files and directories, deleted items, and renames) are detected immediately, eliminating the need to scan the file system.

 Requirements: The asperawatchd service comes packaged with Enterprise ServerPoint-to-Point and no additional license is necessary.